holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 A Holochain Conductor MUST provide access for user action through an Admin API to manage Apps and DNAs (install/uninstall, enable/disable, etc) and through an App API to make zome calls to specific DNAs in specific Apps, create cloned DNAs, supply deferred membrane proofs, and introspect the App.
 In our implementation, these API is defined as a library so that these calls can be made in-process, but they are also implemented over a WebSocket interface so they can be called by external processes.

-In the WebSocket implementation of this API, requests and responses are wrapped in an "envelope" format that contains a nonce to match requests with response, then serialized and sent as WebSocket packets.
-[WP-TODO: is packet the right term?]
+In the WebSocket implementation of this API, requests and responses are wrapped in an "envelope" format that contains a nonce to match requests with response, then serialized and sent as WebSocket messages.
 The request message types are defined as variants of an `AdminRequest` or `AppRequest` enum, as are their corresponding responses (`AdminResponse` and `AppResponse` respectively).
 Hence, in the API definitions below, the enum name of the function name or return value type is implied.

 Both response enums MUST define an `Error(e)` variant to communicate error conditions, where `e` is a variant of the enum: